nmstate/nmstate/README.md

 * Fedora GIT master: [![Fedora GIT master Copr build status](https://copr.fedorainfracloud.org/coprs/nmstate/nmstate-git-fedora/package/nmstate/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/nmstate/nmstate-git-fedora/package/nmstate/)

 ## What is it?
-NMState is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
+Nmstate is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
 The networking state is described by a pre-defined schema.
 Reporting of current state and changes to it (desired state) both conform to the schema.

-NMState is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.
+Nmstate is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.
 NetworkManager acts as the main (and currently the only) provider supported.

 ## Contact
-*nmstate* uses the [NetworkManager mailing list](https://mail.gnome.org/mailman/listinfo/networkmanager-list) ([Archives](https://mail.gnome.org/archives/networkmanager-list/)) for discussions.
+*Nmstate* uses the [NetworkManager mailing list](https://mail.gnome.org/mailman/listinfo/networkmanager-list) ([Archives](https://mail.gnome.org/archives/networkmanager-list/)) for discussions.
 Emails about nmstate should be tagged with `[nmstate]` in the